pradyuprasad/linksbot/roadmap.md

 ~~Write a new database with all 3 as primary key (link_id, tag_id and user_id).
 Perhaps also consider making the tags user_specific? that is changing the tags database also such that tags are strong along with the user. no global tags, each tag is stored with the user id so we can ensure no leakeage. the primary key will be tag_id but user A cannot store the same tag twice~~

+Also: implement SaveText using transactions so that it doesn't blow up next time

 1. write get_replacement(link, client) function //
 What does it do?
 If the user sends a link that has already been inserted, get_replacement takes in the link and the client object  and sends a string out with the link and all the tags associated with that link. //
 Current guess is to get link id from link, find all tags associated with that link id, wrap all of those in a string and return string